 Below is an animation of the process as well as a high-speed video showing a bipolar ground flash.

 The rarity of decayed negative leader branch reionization suggests that a bipolar negative ground flash (negative return stroke followed by a same channel positive return stroke) would be quite rare, and not surprisingly, we have yet to capture one on high-speed video.
-However, we did capture a rather spectacular negative ground flash that had a subsequent positive return stroke when a positive leader developed from a still luminous negative leader channel.
-The termination point and channel of the positive return stroke was spatially separate but near that of the preceding negative return stroke.
-Below is a high-speed video of that flash.
+However, researchers in Florida recently observed this type of flash and are continuing analysis to determine the process leading to the subsequent same channel positive return stroke.

 Positive Bolt From The Blue Flashes